ibm-cloud-docs/vpc/file_storage_vpc_eit_tls.md

 ## Mounting the file share with stunnel
 {: #file-storage-vpc-eit-stunnel-manual-setup-mount}

 1. Use the following command syntax to mount the share.
-Replace the mountpath with the information that is specific to your file share.
+Replace the mount path with the information that is specific to your file share.

    ```sh
    mount -t ibmshare -o stunnel 10.0.0.1:/MOUNT_PATH /mnt/MOUNT_PATH